davidbuterez/multi-fidelity-gnns-for-drug-discovery-and-quantum-mechanics/README.md

 Note that different versions of RDKit might produce slightly different results when filtering the datasets.

 An example conda environment file is provided in this repository (`env.yml`).

+### Tested versions
+The code was primarily developed and tested on a computer running Ubuntu 21.10, PyTorch 1.10.1 (with CUDA 11.3), PyTorch Geometric 2.0.3, PyTorch Lightning 1.5.7, and RDKit 2021.09.3.

+The code was also tested on a different Linux platform with PyTorch 1.11.0 (with CUDA 11.3), PyTorch Geometric 2.1.0, PyTorch Lightning 1.6.0, and RDKit 2021.09.4.

+We have also successfully run the code on macOS Ventura (13.0.1), a nightly version of PyTorch (1.14.0.dev20221026), PyTorch Geometric 2.1.0 (**installed from source, not from pip or conda**), PyTorch Lightning 1.7.7, and RDKit 2022.09.1.

+### Tested hardware
+The code was tested on an NVIDIA GeForce RTX 3090 24GB GPU (running under Ubuntu 21.10, with driver version 510.73.05), NVIDIA Tesla V100 16GB and 32GB GPUs, and an Apple M1 chip (CPU only).